 In wintertime, move container banana plants indoors and keep it as a houseplant – provided you have enough room to accommodate it.
 Remember banana plants can grow to reach 12 to 18 feet high.

-In addition to plenty of headroom, provide your indoor banana tree with ample light, warmth and humidity.
+In addition to plenty of headroom, provide your indoor banana plant with ample light, warmth and humidity.

 It is quite challenging to keep a banana plant as an indoor plant in the wintertime.
 Many gardeners choose to overwinter plants in a cool dark space, such as a basement.
 Others take steps to winterize their plants inside.